Hawks prevent comeback by Lakers

 Forward Paul Millsap had 15 points and eight rebounds and guard Jeff Teague contributed 13 points and five assists.

-Guard Lou Williams had 18 points off the bench to lead the Lakers (3-16).
+Guard Lou Williams had 18 points off the bench to lead the Lakers.
 Rookie guard D‘Angelo Russell had 16 points and a game-best 10 rebounds but also committed a game-high seven turnovers.

 “It looked like we just ran out of gas,” Lakers coach Byron Scott said.
 “It’s hard when you let yourself get down like that.”